hauntedhost/ios-programming/notes.md

 - downcasting understanding is fuzzy #TODO
 - alternatives to downcasting? #TODO
 - url to simulator app folder - how to get #TODO
+- in Item.swift, how to inline a dictionary w/ typedef? #TODO